NVIDIA (NASDAQ:NVDA) PT Raised to $850.00

-NVIDIA (NASDAQ:NVDA – Free Report) had its target price upped by Mizuho from $825.00 to $850.00 in a research report released on Thursday morning, Marketbeat.com reports.
-The firm currently has a buy rating on the computer hardware maker’s stock.
+NVIDIA (NASDAQ:NVDA – Get Free Report) had its price target hoisted by equities research analysts at JPMorgan Chase & Co. from $650.00 to $850.00 in a report released on Thursday, Marketbeat Ratings reports.
+The brokerage presently has an “overweight” rating on the computer hardware maker’s stock.
+JPMorgan Chase & Co.‘s target price points to a potential upside of 7.84% from the stock’s previous close.

-NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its quarterly earnings data on Wednesday, February 21st.
-The computer hardware maker reported $5.16 earnings per share for the quarter, topping analysts’ consensus estimates of $4.21 by $0.95.
-The business had revenue of $22.10 billion during the quarter, compared to the consensus estimate of $20.40 billion.
-NVIDIA had a net margin of 48.85% and a return on equity of 105.58%.
-The company’s revenue was up 265.3% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.65 earnings per share.
-On average, sell-side analysts predict that NVIDIA will post 19.04 EPS for the current year.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last posted its quarterly earnings results on Wednesday, February 21st.
+The computer hardware maker reported $5.16 earnings per share for the quarter, topping the consensus estimate of $4.21 by $0.95.
+The firm had revenue of $22.10 billion for the quarter, compared to analyst estimates of $20.40 billion.
+NVIDIA had a return on equity of 105.58% and a net margin of 48.85%.
+The business’s quarterly revenue was up 265.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.65 EPS.
+Equities research analysts expect that NVIDIA will post 19.04 earnings per share for the current fiscal year.

 Insider Buying and Selling at NVIDIA

-In other NVIDIA news, insider Donald F. Robertson, Jr. sold 450 shares of the stock in a transaction on Friday, January 5th.
-The shares were sold at an average price of $484.62, for a total transaction of $218,079.00.
-Following the transaction, the insider now directly owns 50,961 shares in the company, valued at approximately $24,696,719.82.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other NVIDIA news, insider Donald F. Robertson, Jr. sold 450 shares of the stock in a transaction on Friday, January 5th.
-The shares were sold at an average price of $484.62, for a total transaction of $218,079.00.
-Following the transaction, the insider now directly owns 50,961 shares in the company, valued at approximately $24,696,719.82.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Mark A. Stevens sold 36,000 shares of the stock in a transaction on Friday, January 12th.
-The shares were sold at an average price of $546.95, for a total transaction of $19,690,200.00.
-Following the transaction, the director now owns 1,134,583 shares in the company, valued at $620,560,171.85.
+In other NVIDIA news, Director Mark A. Stevens sold 36,000 shares of the stock in a transaction dated Friday, January 12th.
+The stock was sold at an average price of $546.95, for a total value of $19,690,200.00.
+Following the completion of the transaction, the director now directly owns 1,134,583 shares in the company, valued at $620,560,171.85.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other NVIDIA news, Director Mark A. Stevens sold 10,400 shares of the stock in a transaction dated Wednesday, December 13th.
+The stock was sold at an average price of $481.60, for a total value of $5,008,640.00.
+Following the completion of the transaction, the director now directly owns 979,431 shares in the company, valued at $471,693,969.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Mark A. Stevens sold 36,000 shares of the stock in a transaction dated Friday, January 12th.
+The shares were sold at an average price of $546.95, for a total value of $19,690,200.00.
+Following the completion of the transaction, the director now owns 1,134,583 shares of the company’s stock, valued at $620,560,171.85.
 The disclosure for this sale can be found here.
-Insiders have sold 154,998 shares of company stock worth $79,705,222 in the last ninety days.
-3.99% of the stock is owned by insiders.
+Over the last three months, insiders sold 154,998 shares of company stock worth $79,705,222.
+3.99% of the stock is currently owned by insiders.

 NVIDIA Company Profile